 Free learning resources

 For those with children, enrich your visit with the learning resources that help you explore and uncover a wealth of knowledge as a family.
 For the enriching experience, download the Former Ford Factory’s Activity Guide for children or the Challenge Worksheet for secondary students.

 Free guided tours

 Join the walk-in tours led by experienced volunteer guides to discover more stories behind the rich collections on display.
 There are 20 places available daily (except for public holidays).
-Tour schedules are subject to change, so to avoid disappointment, do check the website for details.
+Tour schedules are subject to change, so to avoid disappointment, do check the official website for details.